dot on herodot on herodot on herodot on herodot on herodot on hero

 Nigeria to Splurge on Debt…Again!

-Back in early August, we told you about how Nigeria’s total debt stock had hit N60.6tn.
+Back in early August, we told you about how type: embedded-entry-inline id: 7umQuS7WhnPMX19sY1ae9d.
 At the end of last month, the Minister for Finance and National Planning, Zainab Ahmed said that the Federal Government would need to borrow over N11tn and sell national assets to finance the budget for the 2023 fiscal year if the status quo in petroleum subsidy remains.
 According to her, the budget deficit is projected to reach N12,4tn in 2023, representing 196% of total revenue.

 What we say: